jsbnr/nr-custom-viz-lab/readme.md

 #### Step 1:

 Review the folder structure.
 You will see that there is a folder called `vizualisations` - its in here that your visualization lives in a sub folder called `currency-converter`.
-You can add many vustom visualizations into this package, each in a seperate folder here.
+You can add many custom visualizations into this package, each in a seperate folder here.

-Within the `currency-converter` folfer are three files:
+Within the `currency-converter` folder are three files:

 - index.js - this is where your code goes
 - styles.scss - this is where you can add css styling